 Maybe you’re physically preparing yourself to run a marathon in a few months, so you want to be ready for it.

-Maybe you’re looking to encourage your kids into incorporate more movement into their own lives.
+Maybe you’re looking to encourage your kids to incorporate more movement into their own lives.

 Whatever the reason is, just know that there is no bad reason to begin to exercise more.
 The biggest difference between all of these motivations will be if someone sticks with exercising regularly or if they stop before the end of the week.